 Foliage, on the other hand, helps keep the environment cool when the sun is beating down.
 Taller trees and shrubs can be a valuable source of shade, reducing the load on your air conditioner (and your wallet).

-Trees that shed their leaves in winter are twice as nice—they offer shade all summer, and let the warm sunshine through their bare branches in the wintertime so it can help your heater out a bit.
+Trees that shed their leaves in winter are twice as nice—they offer shade all summer and let the warm sunshine through their bare branches in the wintertime, which can help your heater out a bit.